apache/datafusion/README.md

 There is no formal document describing DataFusion's architecture yet, but the following presentations offer a good overview of its different components and how they interact together.

 - (March 2021): The DataFusion architecture is described in _Query Engine Design and the Rust-Based DataFusion in Apache Arrow_: [recording](https://www.youtube.com/watch?v=K6eCAVEk4kU) (DataFusion content starts [~ 15 minutes in](https://www.youtube.com/watch?v=K6eCAVEk4kU&t=875s)) and [slides](https://www.slideshare.net/influxdata/influxdb-iox-tech-talks-query-engine-design-and-the-rustbased-datafusion-in-apache-arrow-244161934)
-- (Feburary 2021): How DataFusion is used within the Ballista Project is described in \*Ballista: Distributed Compute with Rust and Apache Arrow: [recording](https://www.youtube.com/watch?v=ZZHQaOap9pQ)
+- (February 2021): How DataFusion is used within the Ballista Project is described in \*Ballista: Distributed Compute with Rust and Apache Arrow: [recording](https://www.youtube.com/watch?v=ZZHQaOap9pQ)

 # Developer's guide